-This academic program and our other in-demand programs are rooted in your support of State Share of Instruction, or SSI.
-SSI is essential to maintaining the quality of our academic programs, expanding student opportunity and growing student success.
-The proposed 3% increase in SSI will allow The University of Akron to innovatively grow our programs, enrollment and degree completions, which improves student success.
+State Share of Instruction (SSI) is essential to maintaining the quality of our academic programs, expanding student opportunity and growing student success.
+A restoration of the governor's proposed 3% increase in SSI will allow The University of Akron to innovatively grow our programs, enrollment and degree completions, which improves student success and prepares them for the work force.

-There are other programs in the governor's budget that ensure we can keep higher education accessible and affordable for all students.
 The Ohio College Opportunity Grant (OCOG) provides grant money to Ohio residents who demonstrate the highest level of need, including those from historically underrepresented backgrounds, first-generation students and non-traditional students.
-During the 2021-22 academic year, approximately 22% of our student body received a grant though this source.
-The proposed increase in OCOG funding will ensure that students are able to achieve their higher education goals and transform their lives.
+During the 2021-22 academic year, approximately 22% of The University of Akron student body received a grant though this source.
+A restoration of the governor's proposed increase in OCOG funding will ensure that students are able to achieve their higher education goals and transform their lives.
 Our students also benefit from the Ohio Department of Education's Choose Ohio First program, which supports scholarships for students in the STEM areas of science, technology, engineering and mathematics.
 The University of Akron's program has long been one of the largest and strongest in the state.